PrestaShop/prestashop-specs/core/back-office/Catalog-products-add-edit.md

 - **Additional shipping fees**: By default, it’s filled with 0.000000 The amount is added to the total shipping cost according to the carrier selected in front-office.

-- **Available carriers**: Checkbox with all carriers with the id of the carrier, the name and the delay (issue 11379) Only the selected carriers can be displayed in FO.
+- **Available carriers**: Checkbox with all carriers with the id of the carrier, the name and the delay (<a href="https://github.com/PrestaShop/PrestaShop/issues/11379">issue 11379</a>) Only the selected carriers can be displayed in FO.
 There is an information message under all the checkboxes: “If no carrier is selected then all the carriers will be available for customers orders”

 <a id="pricing"></a>
 ### Pricing tab